sondosalfukaha/TOYOTA/README.md

 # TOYOTA
-this is a TOYOTA side that containes the main features of Toyota and is Like an equipmentes store for TOYOTA cars
+this is a TOYOTA side that contains the main features of Toyota and is Like an pieces of equipment store for TOYOTA cars
+# with bootstrap library